gugglegum/yii2-cookie-language-selector/README.md

 # Yii2 Cookie Language Selector

-Yii2 language selector component based on cookies mechanism.
-This is very simple component which adds language switch functionality to your site.
+This is very simple component which adds language switch functionality to your site using cookies mechanism.
 It's not a widget, it doesn't offers any GUI like [lajax/yii2-language-picker](https://github.com/lajax/yii2-language-picker).
 This may be useful because every real web-site has your own design and HTML markup.
-Some of web-sites uses `<select>`, some uses dropdown list showed on mouse hover in CSS, some uses HTML form, some uses ajax or `onclick` event which submits hidden POST form.
-With this component you're free to use any selection method.
-All you need is to make a handler to save new current language.
+Some of web-sites uses `<select>`, some uses `<ul>` dropdown list with `onclick` event handler which submits hidden POST form.
+With this component you're free to use any language selection method.
+You just need a something able to send POST when needed to switch language and add very simple handler of this POST request.

 ## Installation

-Installation is very easy.
+Installation is very easy and contains following 5 steps.

 ### 1. Install component itself